panndda/SQL-murder-mystery/Story.md

 ```
 ![11](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/11.PNG)

-This returns a only a row of data, it satisfies conditions (a - e) above
+This returns a only a row of data, it satisfies criteria (1 - 5) above

 ```sql